 The change process

 To help provide tips on handling changes to requirements, I have identified a 'Good Change Process' that you can follow.
-I would always advise that this process
+I would always advise that this process includes the following steps:

 - Identification of potential change